 - Where possible, cook homemade meals with fresh ingredients.

 - Avoid fatty, processed foods

 - Avoid drinking too much alcohol and fizzy drinks

 - Drink plenty of water

 - Take time to relax!
 Try out different techniques that may help you to achieve that

-Overall, IBS can impact us all in diverse ways, and our symptoms might vary greatly from one person to the next.
-As a result, it's critical to take the time to figure out the best treatment options for you, with the help of your doctor.
+Overall, IBS can impact us all in diverse ways, and our symptoms might vary significantly from one person to the next.
+As a result, it's critical to take the time to figure out the best treatment options for you with the help of your doctor.

 Even though IBS be painful and unpleasant, there are numerous approaches you can take to aid with the type of IBS you are suffering from.